Rates, Shop Policy & Shipping tips

-We gladly accept Visa, Master Card, Paypal, Checks or Money Order.
+We gladly accept Visa, Master Card, Amex, Paypal, local Checks or Money Order.

 A few common examples of estimate increase: “Once power supply was repaired, a secondary issue was revealed”, “Tube sockets cracked or not tension-able”, “noisy or failed tubes after extended bench/play test”.
 Other components, loudspeaker issues, pots, jacks, connectors cracked, loose or noisy not initially detectable until final testing, etc. For these reasons we do our best to quote realistic estimates particularly with older restorations as “between x and x dollars”

 We are required by Tennessee Law to collect local sales tax on all services performed at our facility.
 Parts only (not used in repairs) but sold separately, and shipped out of state are not subject to TN Sales tax.